Amiga 1200: Popularity and criticism

 Although it is a significant upgrade, the A1200 did not sell as well as the 500 and proved to be Commodore's last lower-budget model before filing for bankruptcy in 1994.
 This is mainly because the 1200 failed to repeat the technological advantage over competitors like the first Amiga systems.
 The AGA chipset was something of a disappointment.
 Commodore had initially been working on a much-improved version of the original Amiga chipset, codenamed "AAA", but when development fell behind they rushed out the less-improved AGA, found on the A4000 and CD32 units.
 While AGA is not notably less capable than its competition, when compared to VGA and its emerging extensions, the Amiga no longer commanded the lead it had in earlier times.
 Additionally, the Amiga's custom chips cost more to produce than the increasingly ubiquitous commodity chips utilized in PCs, making the A1200 more expensive.
 Some industry commentators also felt that the 68020 microprocessor was already too outdated and that the new system should have been fitted with a 68030 to be competitive.
 Another issue was that the A1200 never supported high-density floppy disks without a special external drive or unreliable hacks, despite the (downgraded) PC HD drive in Escom models.

 The gaming market, which had been a major factor in the A500's popularity, was becoming ever more competitive with the emergence of more advanced and less expensive fourth generation console gaming systems, and multimedia-enabled IBM PC compatibles.
 As a result, fewer retailers carried the A1200, especially in North America.
 The A1200 also received bad press for being incompatible with a number of Amiga 500 games.
 Further criticism was directed at the A1200's power supply, which is often inadequate in expanded systems, limiting upgrade options that had been popular with earlier Amiga models.
 Due to fewer sales and short lifetime, not as many games were produced for the A1200 than for the previous generations of Amiga computers.
+In the demoscene Amiga 1200 (usually with CPU upgrades) replaced earlier Amigas and was a popular demo making platform throughout the 1990s and beyond.

 The Amiga 1200 was developed and released during the waning days of the home computer market its manufacturer once dominated.
 While Commodore never released any official sales figures, Commodore Frankfurt gave a figure of 95,000 Amiga 1200 systems sold in Germany.
-Worldwide sales of the A1200 would have been less than 1 million units.